Kingsteignton

-Kingsteignton (/kɪŋˈsteɪntən/ king-STAYN-tən), is a town and civil parish in South Devon, England.
+Kingsteignton (/kɪŋˈsteɪntən/ king-STAYN-tən), is a town and civil parish in south Devon, England.
 It lies at the head of the Teign Estuary to the west of Teignmouth in the Teignbridge district.
 It is bypassed by the A380 and is also on the A383, A381, B3193 and B3195.
-Kingsteignton is currently represented in parliament by Anne Marie Morris, as part of the Newton Abbot Constituency.The local education centers (schools) include : Rydon Primary School, Teign School and Saint Michael's School Church of England School.
+Kingsteignton is currently represented in Parliament by Martin Wrigley, as part of the Newton Abbot constituency.
+Local schools include: Rydon Primary School, Teign School, Kingsteignton school and Saint Michael's Church of England School.